davenatx/mc-price/README.md

 ## Overview

 This web application is served by the Jetty application server.
 Nginx is the web server that sits in front of it.
-Static assets, like the PDF files, are served from the filesystem by Nginx.
-The props file under ```src/main/resouces/props/production.default.props``` contains the relative filesystem path for the PDF files and also specifies the name of these files.
-This allows the content manage system to upload revised files without the user needing to worry about specifying the correct name.

 Presently, the database layer is not in use.
 However, I left the hooks for it incase I need it in the future.